brandonecheverry/AI4Devs-stopwatch/stopwatch-AG/prompts.md

 # PROMPT 2

-    - I asked to impelment only the first step and wait my feedback, please revert the code and respect the step described mon the prompt
+    - I asked to impelment only the first step and wait my feedback, please revert the code and respect the step described insde the prompt !

 # PROMPT 3